 - Financial Reporting and Analysis, Equity Valuation, and Fixed Income are the key topics for passing the June 2022 Level II with topic weights of 10–15%.

 - The pass rate for the Level II exam hovers between 42% and 45%.
 That means that even though fewer candidates sat for the Level II exam than Level I, less than half of them passed.
 It is generally believed by CFA charterholders that Level II is the hardest level.
 You can find the most recent pass rates here.

 - Level III requires you to demonstrate the same skills as Level II, but you also have to show that you can make judgment calls and that you can write about them.
 The exam is also more subjective than Level II.

-- **The Level III CFA exam is composed of 8–12 constructed response questions (or 50% of the exam) **and 10 vignettes, each of which has six multiple-choice questions.
+- The Level III CFA exam is composed of 8–12 constructed response questions (or 50% of the exam), and the second half consists of vignettes, each of which has multiple-choice questions.

 - The constructed response section of the Level III CFA exam is the biggest difference between Level II and Level I. You must answer open-ended questions on a blank piece of paper without any answers to choose from.
 You can learn this skill with practice.

 - Level III has 16 study sessions and 38 readings, and the exam only covers seven topics.
 It excludes Financial Reporting and Analysis, Quantitative Methods, and Corporate Finance.

 - The weightings of the topics are also in ranges, with Portfolio Management weighted the heaviest at 35–40%, followed by Fixed Income at 15–20%, and Equity and Ethics, both at 10–15%.

 - The exam integrates more topics in a question than Level II.
 For example, a question may combine the concepts from Study Session 3, Behavioral Finance, and Study Sessions 12 and 13, both on Private Wealth Management.